jakeboyles/rectangle_builder/README.md

 Rectangle builder is a small application that lets you draw, scale and move rectangles across the screen.
 You can remove a rectangle by clicking on it and then hitting backspace on your keyboard.
 You can access the menu by hitting the menu button in the top left of the application.
 That will let you name and save your layouts for future use.
 You can also delete and restore layouts from that section.

+## Technologies
+This project was bootstrapped using create react app (https://create-react-app.dev/).
+It uses vanilla react to handle the interactivity and JavaScript.
+We utilize SaSS for the CSS preprocessor.

 ## Components
 There are two main components that go into the overall application.
-They are:
+They are both in App.js, as that serves as the apps main component.

 - RectangleBuilder
     - This is the main component that provides all the logic and canvas for the creating of the rectangles and the manipulation of them.
 It has some props that can be configured on the component that make it easily customizable.
 Those are: